buildingSMART-Finland/RYTV-IFCRoute/markdown/main.md

 This document defines an minimal subset of IFC4.3 functionality which cover the defined data exchange scenarios.
 Transition to IFC-based data exchange would allow machine readable feature rich communication.

-##Presentation format
+## Presentation format

-Wide range of technology and tools are available to specify the content of an IFC file (ie. mvd, ids and bsdd).
+Wide range of technologies and tools are available to specify the content of an IFC file (ie. mvd, ids and bsdd).
-This specification is using diagrams instead:
+This specification is using diagrams for better human readability:

 @startuml
 entity ExampleEntity <<DefinedInThisDiagram>>